phoenixframework/phoenix/guides/howto/file_uploads.md

 In this guide you will do the following:

-  * Configure a multipart form
+  1. Configure a multipart form

-  * Add a file input element to the form
+  2. Add a file input element to the form

-  * Verify your upload params
+  3. Verify your upload params

-  * Copy the uploaded file to a permanent location

-  * Serve uploaded files with `Plug.Static`
+  4. Manage your uploaded files

 In the [`Contexts guide`](contexts.md), we generated an HTML resource for products.
 We can reuse the form we generated there in order to demonstrate how file uploads work in Phoenix.
 Please refer to that guide for instructions on generating the product resource you will be using here.